View Raymond Danhauer's Obituary on thenorthwestern.com and share memories

 Raymond Danhauer

+Ray was a skilled sheet metal journeyman and a proud union man.
+He was an avid hunter and fisherman.
+After retiring, he took joy in his hobbies which included rockhounding, prospecting and lapidary.
+He shared his love of lapidary with local middle school and high school students in after-school programs.

+Ray will be greatly missed by his children David (Catherine), Catherine (Rex) Quilter and James.
+He is also survived by grandchildren Amber (James), Ryan (Ashlee), Eric (Amanda), Kristen, Laura, Lisa and David; great grandchildren Lillian and Jameson; and step-great grandchildren Maggie and Cade.
+Special thanks to dear family friend Debbie and King Veteran Hospital staff for their loving care and kindness.

-The funeral service for Raymond will be at 12 p.m. on Thursday, November 14, 2019 in Fiss & Bills-Poklasny Funeral Home at 865 South Westhaven Drive Oshkosh, WI 54904.
-A time of visitation will be from 11 a.m. until the time of service on Thursday at the funeral home.
-The full obituary will appear in Thursday's edition.
-The Fiss & Bills-Poklasny Funeral Home is assisting the family with arrangements.
+Funeral services will be held on Thursday, November 14, 2019 at 12 pm at the Fiss & Bills Funeral Home at 865 S. Westhaven Drive Oshkosh, WI 54904.
+Pastor Rich Engle will officiate.
+Visitation will be held at the Funeral Home on Thursday from 11 am until the time of service.
+Private committal services will be held at Calvary Catholic Cemetery.

 Published in Oshkosh Northwestern from Nov.
 12 to Nov.
 13, 2019